XphYYYYYYY/DDRE/README.md

 Implementation of dual-branch density ratio estimation in Python.
 The paper is submiited to WWW'22 and under review.

+## UPDATE (about the rebuttal)
+Due to the space limit of the response, we have to put some results and discussions on github.
+Again, thank all of reviewers for your time!

+### Reviewer #1
+We have uploaded Net-4 dataset to `input/`, and you can find the descriptions and results in `input/README.md`.

+### Reviewer #2
+You can find the proof in `roof&Simulation of Eq(6)/README.md`.

+Moreover, you can check the correctness of the equation through simulation experiments.
+Both the code and instructions are included in `roof&Simulation of Eq(6)/`.

+### Reviewer #4
+We have uploaded the code of GSGNS, ROSE, and NetMF to `Baselines/`.

 ## Overview
 This repository is organised as follows:
 - `input/` contains the used datasets.